Written byAnna Yuan

 4. Clear cache files and logs from Other storage on Mac

 Step 1: Open Finder and click on Go in the menu bar.

 Step 2: Choose Go to Folder and type in: ~/Library/Caches to go.

 Step 3: Find the Caches folder from the list and drag it to the desktop to make a backup.

 Step 4: Open the Caches folder and check if all files can be deleted or just part of them.

 Step 5: Choose cache files and drag them to the Trash.

 Step 6: Open Trash and right-click on the files above to choose Delete Immediately.

-Note: To delete logs and other cache files on your Mac, repeat the steps above and replace "~/Library/" with "/Library/Caches" and "~/Library/Logs" when type in.
+Note: To delete logs and other cache files on your Mac, repeat the steps above and replace "~/Library/" with "/Library/Caches" and "~/Library/Logs" when typing in.

 5. Delete unwanted Downloads from Other storage

 Sometimes, you download a new app and install it by dragging it to the Applications folder.
-But you forget to remove installation file or package which will remain on the disk and taking up for space.
+But you forget to remove the installation file or package which will remain on the disk and take up space.
 Here is how to delete it.

 Step 1: Open Finder and click Go in the upper left.